peterwx/mathjs_examples/air_quality.md

 # Air quality warnings

 ++Average++:
-Children and the elderly with respiratory illnesses should limit outdoor activities.
+"Children and the elderly with respiratory illnesses should limit outdoor activities."

 ++Weak++:
-- .
+- "Patients with respiratory and cardiovascular conditions should reduce outdoor physical activity and, if symptoms worsen, contact the health hotline or a health unit."
-- Children, the elderly, and individuals with respiratory problems should minimize outdoor physical activity.
+- "Children, the elderly, and individuals with respiratory problems should minimize outdoor physical activity."
-- Avoid strenuous outdoor physical activity and exposure to other risk factors, such as tobacco smoke and irritating products containing solvents.
+- "Avoid strenuous outdoor physical activity and exposure to other risk factors, such as tobacco smoke and irritating products containing solvents."

 [^qualar]:
 "The `QualAr` index is an indicator that reflects the state of ambient air quality in a given location.
 Through a classification expressed on a color scale, it provides guidance on how you can adapt your behaviors and actions to protect your health, especially if you belong to the most sensitive population groups.